vivekvjoshi/Chat-GPT-Email-Formatter-/README.md

 ## API Key Configuration

-The Professional Email Writer App relies on an API key to send emails.
+The Professional Email Writer App relies on an API key to generate  emails.
 To configure the API key, follow these steps:

 1. Obtain an API key from OpenAI
 2. Open the `Script.js` file located in the `src` directory.